thivyanth/Auto-IITB-internet-login/README.md

 [MIT License](LICENSE)

 ## Contact
-For any queries regarding this extension, please reach out to [Your Contact Information].
+For any queries regarding this extension, please reach out to [Don't contact].

 ## Acknowledgments
 - University IT Department for the network infrastructure.